-And factoring in wooden chopping boards, chef's knives, non-stick pans and other things that you should never put in a dishwasher, hand washing dishes will always have its place.
+And factoring in wooden chopping boards, chef's knives, non-stick pans and a whole host of other things that you should never put in a dishwasher, washing some items by hand will always have its place.

 How to use less water when you don't have a dishwasher

-If you have to wash up in a sink, there are some things you can do to minimise water waste.
+If you have no choice but to hand wash, there are some things you can do to minimise water waste.

 Let the dishes pile up